kyto64/vue-ganttlet/docs/getting-started.md

 import { createApp } from "vue"
 import App from "./App.vue"
 ...
-import ganttastic from '@infectoone/vue-ganttastic' ...
+import ganttlet from '@kyto64/vue-ganttlet'
+...
 createApp(App)
-  .use(ganttastic)
+  .use(ganttlet)
   .mount('#app')
 ```